Use the below as a handy checklist of what to take care of and who to notify after you've moved into a home you have recently purchased.

 Talk to your insurance providers (such as auto, life, health, and home) about new rates and procedures in your new location.
-You'll for sure need to change your homeowners' policy or renters' policy.
-You may be able to keep other existing insurances (for example, vehicle insurance and health insurance), depending on how far away you move.
-If you're moving to a better neighborhood, your car insurance rates may go down!
+You'll for sure need to change your homeowners' policy.
+You might be able to keep other existing insurance (for example, vehicle insurance and health insurance), depending on how far away from your past home you moved.
+If you're moving to a better neighborhood, your car insurance rates could go down!

 Pick up your valuables and close your safe deposit box.
-When you transfer your bank account, open a new safe deposit box and deposit your valuables -- such as the ownership documents if you've bought a new home.
+When you transfer your bank account, open a new safe deposit box and deposit your valuables, such as your new homeownership documents.

-These might include newspapers, newsletters, magazines (don't forget nonprofit newsletters and alumni magazines), or even your favorite catalogues, and, for some, diapers and laundry.
+These might include newspapers, newsletters, magazines (don't forget nonprofit newsletters and alumni magazines), or even your favorite catalogs; and, for some, diapers and laundry service.

-If you're moving far enough away to switch doctors, get copies of your medical records, X-rays, and prescription histories.
+If you're moving far enough away to switch doctors, arrange for transfer of your medical records, X-rays, and prescription histories.
 You have a right to these records.
 If you have an ongoing medical condition, line up new doctors in advance.

 10. Deal with car permits and licensing.